 Foundation courses are designed for those students who do not meet all of the Graduate Program admission requirements listed above such as industry work experience, and/or who have an undergraduate degree in an area other than hospitality, tourism, or business.
 Each foundation course is worth 3 credits towards the free elective subject areas.

-Top 5 Reasons to choose the MS in Hospitality Management degree
+Top 5 Reasons to choose the MS in Hospitality Management Studies degree

 For more information contact: